naiyerasif/site/content/blog/2019-08-19-developing-a-rest-api-with-express-type-script-and-postgres.md

 ### Environment variables for local development

 To avoid hardcoding the port in `src/index.ts`, you can configure `SERVER_PORT` environment variable on your machine.
-However, for local development, you can simulate the environment variables through `dotenv`.
+For local development, you can simulate the environment variables through `dotenv`.

 Add the dependency for `dotenv` using the following command.